junxit/us-congress-bills-111/bill.md

 ## Preamble

 - Whereas blood-related cancers currently afflict more than 900,000 people in the United States, with an estimated 150,000 new cases diagnosed each year;
-- Whereas leukemia, lymphoma, multiple myeloma, mye­lo­dys­plas­tic syndromes, and myeloproliferative disorders will kill more than 50,000 people in the United States this year;
+- Whereas leukemia, lymphoma, multiple myeloma, myelodys-plastic syndromes, and myeloproliferative disorders will kill more than 50,000 people in the United States this year;
 - Whereas Congress, in the National Cancer Act, established an aggressive Federal program for the diagnosis, prevention, and treatment of cancer;
 - Whereas Congress has maintained a steady investment in cancer research to answer basic questions about the causes of cancer and to develop new treatments for cancer;
 - Whereas the Federal investment in cancer research and control has contributed to important progress in understanding and treating some blood cancers and yielded significant advances in survival for some forms of blood cancer;